angular/flex-layout/README.md

 [![Gitter](https://badges.gitter.im/angular/flex-layout.svg)](https://gitter.im/angular/flex-layout)

 Angular Flex Layout provides a sophisticated layout API using FlexBox CSS + mediaQuery.
 This module provides Angular (v2.x and higher) developers with component layout features using a custom Layout API, mediaQuery observables,and injected DOM flexbox-2016 css stylings.

 The Flex Layout engine intelligently automates the process of applying appropriate Flexbox CSS to browser view hierarchies.
 This automation also addresses many of the complexities and workarounds encountered with the traditional, manual, CSS-only application of box CSS.

+The **real** power of Flex Layout, however, is its **responsive** engine.
+The [Responsive API](https://github.com/angular/flex-layout/wiki/API-Overview#responsive-features) enables developers to easily specify different layouts, sizing, visibilities for different viewport sizes and display devices.

 ---